 Diane Hall serves as a full-time faculty member within the Psychology department at the University.
-To this role she brings her experience of working in both clinical and forensic settings, and is especially skilled in working with acute, high risk individuals.
+To this role, she brings her experience of working in both clinical and forensic settings and is especially skilled in working with acute, high-risk individuals.
 Hall has focused on experiential learning and has formed collaborations with the Hampden County Sheriff’s Department, Department of Youth Services, and the Community Adolescent Treatment Program that have provided educational and experiential opportunities for students outside of the classroom.
 Hall has worked on various projects with students including co-founding a book club with juvenile offenders chronicled in the Bay Path University produced video Reading Our Way Out.
-Additionally, Hall has served as a faculty mentor for student research projects conducted in collaboration with with the Hampden County Sheriff’s Department and the UMASS Medical School Department of Psychiatry.
+Additionally, Hall has served as a faculty mentor for student research projects conducted in collaboration with the Hampden County Sheriff’s Department and the UMASS Medical School Department of Psychiatry.

 Hall started her career in the mental health field at the Adult Psychiatric Treatment Unit at Baystate Medical Center.
 She completed her Master’s level internship in the position of Inpatient Psychiatric Specialist, then remained on staff as a part-time Counselor on the unit (1999-2002).
 She later worked at Providence Behavioral Health Hospital as a Triage Clinician where she performed clinical assessments and worked with families, professionals, forensic services, and a variety of community agencies to determine the psychiatric needs and level of care required for treatment (2000-2002).
 Prior to accepting a full-time appointment at Bay Path College, she was employed as a Forensic Clinician with Behavioral Health Network and worked at the Hampden County Correctional Center in the division of Forensic Mental Health Services.
-In this capacity she performed comprehensive clinical assessments, crisis intervention/risk assessments, and intake evaluations with incarcerated men and women.
-She also conducted suicide prevention and assessment trainings for the correctional staff and co-facilitated forensic psychotherapy groups with male inmates on pre-trial status (2002-2006).
+In this capacity, she performed comprehensive clinical assessments, crisis intervention/risk assessments, and intake evaluations of incarcerated men and women.
+She also conducted suicide prevention and assessment training for the correctional staff and co-facilitated forensic psychotherapy groups with male inmates on pre-trial status (2002-2006).
 Hall completed her Doctoral level practicum working with male detained youth in the custody of the Department of Youth Services at the Westfield Youth Service Center, and she completed her Doctoral level internship requirements at the School Street Counseling Institute providing outpatient clinical treatment and assessments.
 Hall’s dissertation research titled Assessing Academic Enablers Among Incarcerated Youth: Implications for Teaching and Learning bridged the two fields of education and psychology.